karlwithak/lecture-notes/product-specifications/example-1.md

-# New Credit Card Page
+# New Credit Card Page - Ethiopian Airlines ✈

 ## 1. Introduction

-This document provides a detailed description of the specifications for a new credit card input page for our ecommerce website.
+This document provides a detailed description of the specifications for a new credit card input page for Ethiopian Airlines.
 This page will be developed to provide a user-friendly and secure way for customers to enter their credit card details for transactions.
 It will replace our existing page, which customers find confusing and hard to use.

 ## 2. Product Overview

-The product is a new web page in our ecommerce platform that will be designed to capture, validate, and securely store customer credit card information.
+The product is a new web page for the airline website that will be designed to capture, validate, and securely store customer credit card information.

 ## 3. Objectives